 - Nonprofit 501(c)(3) public interest law organizations

-- Nonprofit public interest law organizations within their jurisdictions
+- Nonprofit public interest law organizations within their jurisdictions (domestic and international)

 - Federal, state, municipal, international, and multinational government agencies